 By that so frequently used word “spirituality” we mean a happiness more stable than the transient peaks of gratification that the modern world offers so easily.
-We sense a meaning beyond sensuality and self-aggrandizement even if we have no idea of how to approach it or even what we’re looking for.
-It’s this yearning mixed with confusion that makes us ripe for misdirection by illusion and fraud.
+We sense a meaning even if obscure that is beyond sensuality and self-aggrandizement.
+It’s this yearning mixed with confusion that makes us ripe for misdirection by illusion and false authority.

-Seekers after truth tend to be easily satisfied with mere forms and appearances, willfully forgetting that these are meaningless in themselves.
-They’re quite happy to be lulled to sleep in this way, fondly dreaming they’ve reached the destination.
+It’s easy to be satisfied with mere forms and appearances, willfully forgetting that these are meaningless in themselves.
+We’re quite happy to be lulled to sleep in this way, fondly dreaming we’ve reached the destination.
 And why not?
-The road to reality can be difficult to travel, ambiguous to discern and is uncertain even when upon it.
-It’s so much easier to go along with the pretense of finding, this staged facade that the human mind is more than willing to believe in.
+The road to reality can be difficult to travel, ambiguous to discern and is uncertain even when we’re on it.

 In their defense symbols are often useful; a higher level of abstraction can often free insight by clearing the clutter around the hidden central structure.
 Avoiding symbols entirely is obviously not desirable or even possible – these words themselves are symbols – but it may help to know when and how we’re using them so their handling can be more precise, almost mathematical.

 Is the symbol a guide to reality or a substitute for it?
 To be satisfied with the superficial, with shallow explanations, to indulge in the symbolic is to fail to get to grips with the reality underneath.
 The symbol by its very nature points away from the subject to simplify in contrast to analogy that uses comparison to gain a closer insight.